 Once you apply this filter to the Base Object it will also update the record counts for the related child objects:

-Once you have selected the records you want to include, you can create a restore plan by clicking the Preview restore button:
+Once you have selected the records you want to include, you can select whether you want the deployment to continue if steps encounter an error.
+Once you have made this selection, you can create a restore plan by clicking the continue button:

-If you have any active flows, triggers or validation rules on the objects to be restored, it is recommended you disable these before the deployment as these may cause Salesforce deployment errors.
+When the problem analyzers have finished running, then Gearset will automatically start a metadata comparison to find any active flows, triggers or validation rules on the objects to be restored, it is recommended you disable these before the deployment as these may cause Salesforce deployment errors.
 This can be done either manually in your Salesforce org, or through Gearset.
-To disable these through Gearset, click View and disable rules on the backup data summary page.
+To disable these through Gearset, select what needs disabling and then select Start deactivation deployment before continuing.

-Once you've finished your restoration, you can re-enable the rules, triggers and flows by rolling back the metadata deployment via the deployment history.
+Once you've finished your restoration, you can re-enable the rules, triggers and flows by rolling back the metadata deployment via the deployment history in metadata deployments.

 Finishing the restoration